whwright/kpcat/README.md

 kpcat
 =====

-cat a keepass file - with style
+cat a keepass file

+The goal of this project is to read a keepass file on the command line, enabling usge with other unix tools.

 This is still in development.
 The goal of the project is to be able to read a keepass file from the command line, and use other unix tools to parse some information out of the file.